-The Three Principles of Spinning Babies are: Balance, Gravity and Movement!
-Positive principles to prepare for, and progress through, childbirth.
+The Three Principles of Spinning Babies are: Balance, Gravity and Movement

-- Help the baby’s chin tuck to get a smaller head circumference
+- Baby’s chin may tuck to create a smaller head circumference

 I believe most mothers and babies will benefit from improved pelvic balance.